ecoen66/merakicat/README.md

 # merakicat

-You will need to copy src/user_sample.py to src/mc_user_info.py in order to use this app.

-# The rest of this file needs to be replaced!

 This package makes migrating [Cisco](https://www.cisco.com) Catalyst switches to [Meraki](https:www.meraki.com) Dashboard much easier.

 Below is the list of configurations the tool can currently migrate: